hasibzunair/tuberculosis-severity/.ipynb_checkpoints/README-checkpoint.md

 ### Usage

-The approaches shown in this work are implemented in Python 3.6 and Keras using Tensorflow as backend.
+This work is implemented in Python 3.6 and Keras using Tensorflow as backend.

 ### Dependencies

 Tested code using:

 *    Ubuntu 14.04
+*    Windows 8
 *    Python 3.6

 ### Directory Structure & Usage